Genome-Function-Initiative-Oxford/UpStreamPipeline/README.md

 # Upstream pipelines repository

 "Upstream" includes the necessary steps to go from raw data output (usually fastq files) to a format which is visually interpretable by a researcher (e.g., bigwigs).
 These upstream pipelines allow wet-lab scientists to reproducibly analyse their own data without needing any prior knowledge of bioinformatics.
-These pipelines are built using the snakemake framework and designed to be both user-friendly and to combat the issue of reproducibility in ChIP-seq and ATAC-seq data analysis.
+These pipelines are built using the snakemake framework and designed to be both user-friendly and to combat the issue of reproducibility in genomic data analysis.

 ### Currently available pipelines